celery/celery/docs/userguide/extending.rst

 .. attribute:: task_buckets

-    A :class:`~collections.defaultdict` used to lookup the rate limit for a task by type.
+    A :class:`~collections.defaultdict` used to look-up the rate limit for a task by type.
     Entries in this dict may be None (for no limit) or a :class:`~kombu.utils.limits.TokenBucket` instance implementing